Skip to content

 GOOD TO BE GOOD believes that entrepreneurship can provide a meaningful pathway for women and gender-diverse individuals facing multiple barriers to independence and well-being.
 It can enable them to generate income, build confidence and community, and self-determine aspects of their economic and social circumstances.
 This program aims to uphold the principle that, regardless of circumstances, women and gender-diverse individuals have the right to pursue economic and social justice with safety, support, and self-agency.

-The Change Make-Her is built through the power of connection, knowledge-sharing, community, and empowerment!
-This program aims to empower women and gender-diverse individuals* with the fundamentals of launching or growing a new micro or small business, or developing income-generating activities (freelance, gig work, contracting) on their terms.
-This program connects participants with workshop training facilitated by established entrepreneurs and industry professionals, fellow peers, relevant information and resources, and tools, providing a solid foundation for adapting to a changing economy.
+The Change Make-Her Program is built through the power of connection, knowledge-sharing, community, and empowerment!
+This program aims to empower women and gender-diverse individuals* with the fundamentals of growing a new micro or small business, or developing income-generating venture (such as freelancing, gig worker, contracting) on their terms.
+This program provides participants with workshop-based training opportunities facilitated by established entrepreneurs and industry professionals, fellow peers, relevant information and resources, and tools, providing a solid foundation for adapting to a changing economy.

 Build Entrepreneurship & Leadership Skills